Selling A House With Tenants In Colorado

 Marketing Your Property

 Marketing your property requires careful planning to avoid disrupting tenant privacy or causing unnecessary stress.
-Creating clear instructions for buyers on how to interact with tenants during showings is vital to maintain positive tenant relationships.
+Creating clear instructions for buyers on how to interact with tenants during showings is vital to maintaining positive tenant relationships.

 Negotiating Offers and Closing the Sale